Piermont, New Hampshire: Geography

 According to the United States Census Bureau, the town has a total area of 103.2 sqkm, of which 99.6 sqkm are land and 3.6 sqkm are water, comprising 3.49% of the town.
 It is drained by Indian Pond Brook, Eastman Brook and Bean Brook, tributaries of the Connecticut River, which forms the western boundary.
-The southeast corner of the town drains south to Upper Baker Pond in Orford, part of the Merrimack River watershed.
+The southeastern corner of the town drains south to Upper Baker Pond in Orford, part of the Merrimack River watershed.
 Piermont's highest point is the summit of Piermont Mountain, at 2717 ft above sea level.
 The town is home to Lake Tarleton, which takes its name from its erstwhile owner, Colonel William Tarleton, who was a delegate to the Constitutional Convention of 1791.
 Lake Armington feeds Lake Tarleton from the south.

-Piermont is bordered by the towns of Haverhill to the north, Warren to the east, Wentworth to the southeast, Orford to the south, and Bradford, Vermont, across the Connecticut River to the west.
+Piermont is bordered by the New Hampshire towns of Haverhill to the north, Warren to the east, Wentworth to the southeast, and Orford to the south.
+Bradford, Vermont, is across the Connecticut River to the west.
 Piermont is 27 mi north of Lebanon and 33 mi southwest of Littleton.